 - Lincoln Medical School Summer School

-you'll be considered for an interview without having to go through the UCAT/GCSE scoring stage of our selection process.
-You must:
+You'll be considered for an interview without having to go through the UCAT/GCSE scoring stage of our selection process.

 - have met our minimum entry requirements and achieved a Band 1, 2 or 3 on the Situational Judgement Test in your UCAT